CloudGlance - Document Intelligence Platform

 Platform Breakdown

-CloudGlance was designed around a unified way of framing pages and handling actions, so that the experience remains consistent as users move across different workflows.
-From the beginning, the platform followed a shared structural logic that defines where context lives, where actions appear, and how work is carried out - instead of treating each screen as an isolated layout.
+CloudGlance was designed around a unified way of framing pages, handling actions and running workflows, so the experience remains consistent as users move across different areas of the platform.
+From the beginning, it followed a shared structural logic that defines where context lives, where actions appear, and how work is carried out, instead of letting each screen define its own rules and layout.

 Every page follows the same foundational logic: